Fiona Apple’s “The Idler Wheel…” turns 13

 That’s what this album does.
 It explores the worst, ugliest parts of the human experience and forgives it.
 It takes care of you when you listen to it, and accepts that as long as you’re growing, there’s nothing wrong.

 I would not hesitate to say that The Idler Wheel… is a masterpiece.
 What she does in only 45 minutes explains why there were seven years between this and her previous album.
-She’s developed the confidence to play with instrumentation and grown enough to look at like with more nuance, but never losing the righteousness that makes us fall in love with her.
+She’s developed the confidence to play with instrumentation and grown enough to look at life with more nuance, but never losing the righteousness that makes us fall in love with her.

 It’s a perfectly human album, an almost living and breathing thing, while somehow also a diary entry that we have all written.
-It’s perfect.